Human-centric lighting in the marketplace

 This service can help building owners, designers and specifiers with analysis of existing lighting conditions or as a planning tool for lighting with circadian effectiveness.

-UL 24480, Design Guideline for Promoting Circadian Entrainment with Light for Day-Active People
+DG 24480, Design Guideline for Promoting Circadian Entrainment with Light for Day-Active People

 Published in 2020, UL Solutions developed the design guideline to offer potential baseline performance goals for indoor lighting specifiers and building owners to consider when seeking circadian entrainment in addition to quality illumination.

 We developed DG 24480 for those who design and specify lighting in buildings and wish to provide light for vision and for circadian entrainment for typical day-active and night-inactive people.

 Working with lighting specifiers, distributors, manufacturers, researchers and institutes like the U.S. General Services Administration (GSA) and the Lighting Research Center (LRC), we are poised to follow the lighting industry’s needs as human-centric lighting technology advances.

 Our experts map the circadian score of an indoor space and provide test reports and a circadian heat map.

 Our customized lab space is used to test photometric characteristics and spectral power distribution (SPD) to measure circadian effectiveness.